Voters in rebel stronghold turns their backs on Ukraine

 The dominant sentiment in Slaviansk late on Sunday mirrored the mood in School Number 5.

-"We've won," said 54-year-old housewife Natasha Smoller, sitting with a group of friends at a civilian roadblock in the center of town.
+"We've won," said 54-year-old housewife Natasha Smoller, sitting with a group of friends at a civilian roadblock in the centre of town.

 (Editing by Philippa Fletcher)